postlight/trimmings/docs/index.md

 - *Increased stability.* An HTML-powered product means your inputs and outputs are much easier to predict, which means your app is much easier to test.
 Progressively enhance your UX with stable code that you don't need to worry about.

 - *App-like responsiveness.* Define subtle interactions with markup instead of code.
-Pair Redact with Turbolinks for an even more seamless experience!
+Pair Trim with Turbolinks for an even more seamless experience!

 - *Natural fallbacks.* If something goes wrong—Javascript is disabled, assets fail to load, a third-party tracker raises an exception—your modals and inline embeds will still work, because they're just links to other pages.

-- *Easier caching.* Keep your pages small and focused and use Redact's powerful inline-embed features to compose them into complex views.
+- *Easier caching.* Keep your pages small and focused and use Trim's powerful inline-embed features to compose them into complex views.
 Now you don't need to think about fragment caching—it's all just pages!

-- *Eject as necessary.* Redact's API was inspired by Stimulus and the two libraries work happily together.
-Redact is designed to never allow extension with client-side code, but if you ever need to add your own logic, you can drop in Stimulus controllers without disrupting your workflow or your existing Redact hints.
+- *Eject as necessary.* Trim's API was inspired by Stimulus and the two libraries work happily together.
+Trim is designed to never allow extension with client-side code, but if you ever need to add your own logic, you can drop in Stimulus controllers without disrupting your workflow or your existing Trim hints.

 ## Installation

-Just include `redact.js` in your `<head>`.
+Just include `trim.js` in your `<head>`.
 That's it.
-Redact will automatically activate when your page loads—no need to think about lifecycles.
+Trim will automatically activate when your page loads—no need to think about lifecycles.

 ```
-<script src="/redact.js"></script>
+<script src="/trim.js"></script>
 ```

 ## Usage

-Redact features are enabled on specific elements by adding `data-redact-*` attributes.
+Trim features are enabled on specific elements by adding `data-trim-*` attributes.
 Refer to [Features]({{site.baseurl}}/features) for more details on how each feature works.